Nebraska Auto Insurance [Rates + Cheap Coverage Guide]

-Despite the increasing popularity of pay-by-the-mile car insurance plans offered by companies like Metromile, they are currently not being offered in Nebraska.
+Despite the increasing popularity of pay-by-the-mile auto insurance plans offered by companies like Metromile, they are currently not being offered in Nebraska.

-Other Usage-Based Insurance programs (UBI) are active and available to drivers in Nebraska.
+Other Usage-based Car Insurance programs (UBI) are active and available to drivers in Nebraska.
 Programs like Drivewise from Allstate or Snapshot from Progressive or CoverageMyWay from Esurance offer discounts to drivers based on how well and how often they drive.

-Additionally, here are several more optional enhancements that you can explore to decide if any of them are a right fit for you:
+Additionally, there are several more optional enhancements that you can explore to decide if any of them are the right fit for you: